 One of the first and most important things a salesperson needs to know is the specific features, benefits, and unique selling points of their product.
-Your product knowledge should be robust and flexible, and should enable you to speak fluidly and comprehensively about what your company can offer its clients.
+Your product knowledge should be robust and flexible and should enable you to speak fluidly and comprehensively about what your company can offer its clients.

 The best salespeople go one step further, though; they should also be well-versed in their overall industry and subject matter.
-Product knowledge without industry knowledge can sometimes give the impression that the only concern is pushing product; in-depth industry knowledge can remedy that.
+Product knowledge without industry knowledge can sometimes give the impression that the only concern is pushing the product; in-depth industry knowledge can remedy that.

 Aside from top-to-bottom knowledge about their product offering, perhaps the next most important tool for a salesperson to master is the full functionality of their CRM system.

 The more salespeople can leverage their software systems, the more productive they will be.
 Most salespeople learn this during the onboarding process; if you don’t, initiate a request for training ASAP around the software your team uses.

 8. Active Listening

 Contrary to popular opinion, active listening is a hard skill that can be taught, practiced, and learned.